Estimation of surface area

+see \cite{rhull}, where $\mathring{\mathcal{B}}(x,\alpha)^c$ denotes the complement of the open ball in $\mathbb{R}^d$ centred at $x$ and of radius $\alpha>0$.
+First we extend the results in \cite{cue12}.
+More precisely, we prove that, in any dimension, the surface area of the hull's boundary---that is, $|\partial C_\alpha(\X)|_{d-1}$---converges to $|\partial S|_{d-1}$.
+This result is interesting in itself but in practice it is difficult to compute $|\partial C_\alpha(\X)|_{d-1}$, especially for dimension $d> 2$.
+However, we will see that by means of Crofton's formula it can easily be estimated via the Monte Carlo method.
+The approach based on the $\alpha$-convex hull is introduced in Section \ref{alphsec}.
+A discussion of the rates of convergence is given in Section \ref{rates} and an algorithm based on the Monte Carlo method for the estimator based on the $\alpha$-hull is introduced in Section \ref{algo}.

-Considering first the Devroye--Wise based estimator, notice that the proposed estimator is not just a plug-in, because in general the number of intersections of a line with $\partial S$ is different from the number of intersections of that line with the boundary of the Devroye--Wise estimator.
-When we observe $\mathcal{X}\subset S$ our Crofton-based surface estimator attains a rate proportional to $d_H(\mathcal{X},S)^{1/2}$ (where $d_H$ denotes the Hausdorff distance), this rates being possibly improved to $d_H(\mathcal{X},S)$ when adding a reasonable assumption.
-This result can be applied to many deterministic or random situations, to obtain explicit convergence rates.
-We focus on two random situations: the case $\mathcal{X}=\mathcal{X}_n=\{X_1,\ldots,X_n\}$ of iid drawn on $S$ (with a density bounded from below by a positive constant), and the case of random trajectories of reflected diffusions on $S$.
-In particular, we provide convergence rates when the trajectory is the result of a reflected Brownian motion (see \cite{ch:16,ch:20}).
-This last setting has several applications in ethology , such as home-range estimation, where the trajectory is obtained by recording the location of an animal (or several animals) living in an area $S$ that is called the home range (the territorial range of the animal), and $X_t$ represent the position at time $t$ transmitted by the instrument (see for instance \cite{ch:16,ch:20}, \cite{amparo} and references therein).
-Using tracking and telemetry technology, such GPS, have allowed to collect location data for animals at an ever-increasing rate and accuracy.
-The most commonly cited definition of an animal's home range goes back to \cite{burt:43}, p.
-351: ``that area traversed by the individual in its normal activities of food gathering, mating and caring for young".
+These results can be applied to many deterministic or random situations to obtain explicit convergence rates.
+We focus on two random situations: the case $\X=\{X_1,\ldots,X_n\}$ of iid drawn on $S$ (with a density bounded from below by a positive constant), and the case of random trajectories of reflected diffusions on $S$.
+In particular, we provide convergence rates when the trajectory is the result of a RBM (see \cite{ch:16,ch:20}).
+This last setting has several applications in ecology, where the trajectory is obtained by recording the location of an animal (or several animals) living in an area $S$, which is called its home range (the territorial range of the animal), and $X_t$ represent the position at time $t$ transmitted by the instrument (see, for instance, \cite{amparo,ch:16,ch:20}, and the references therein).